Itz-Nisanth/piano/README.md

-# piano: It is a simple keyboard where it plays when buttons are touched
+## Piano: It is a simple keyboard where it plays when buttons are touched
 Demo:https://itz-nisanth.github.io/piano/